xuwang/aws-hugo/README.md

 * Create hugo docs tree and modify config.toml

         baseurl = "http://example.com"
 * Upload hugo page content to the input bucket, named as _input.example.com_.

         $ aws --profile myhugo sync hugo-example/ s3://input.example.com/
 * You should be able to go to the bucket endpoint to see the page.

 ### To destroy

-If you nolonger needs the resources, you can easily wipe out everything you created, including the buckets and contents:
+If you no longer need the resources, you can easily wipe out everything you created, including the buckets and contents:

 ```
 $ cd terraform